alok/notational-fzf-vim/README.md

 ## Usage

 This plugin unites searching and file creation.
-Just type in keywords and it will search for them.
+Type `:NV` or bind it to a mapping to bring up a fuzzy search menu.
+Type in your search terms and it will fuzzy search for them.

 It does not search in a fully fuzzy fashion because that's less useful for prose.
-You can use the arrow keys or `c-p` and `c-n` to scroll up and down the search results, and then hit one of these keys to open up a file:
+It looks for full words, but they don't have to be next to each other.
+You can use the arrow keys or `c-p` and `c-n` to scroll up and down the search results, and then hit one of these keys to open up a
+file:

 -   `c-x`: Use search string as filename and open in vertical split
 -   `c-v`: Open in vertical split